kazupon/vite-test-utils/docs/guide/setup.md

 ## Setting up the test context

-In each describe block where you are taking advantage of the vite-test-utils helper APIs, you will need to set up the test context before beginning:
+In each describe block where you are taking advantage of the Vite test utils helper APIs, you will need to set up the test context before beginning:

 ```ts
 import { setup } from 'vite-test-utils'